MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/uart/nc-uart-uart_hardware_write_ulong64.md

 ```

-## -parameters

-### -param Address
-A pointer to the register, which must be a mapped range in memory space.

-### -param Value
-A ULONG64 value to be written to the register.

 ## -remarks

 Register your implementation of this callback function by setting the **WriteRegister64** member of the [**_UART_HARDWARE_ACCESS**](ns-uart-_uart_hardware_access.md) structure.

 ## -see-also